RHEcosystemAppEng/rhods-isv/documents/monitoring-stack-operator/AdditonalScrapeConfigs.md

 # Additional Scrape Configs

+**IMPORTANT - PLEASE READ FIRST BEFORE STARTING**
+_This is an experimental flow, it is **not supported**, in fact, thought to be impossible as far as MSO team is concerned.
+Use this flow at your own risk in usecases where a work-around is required to deploy ServiceMonitors and PrometheusRules without using the actual CRDs._

 Work has been done in the `rhods-isv/install/isv-monitoring-incluster/install` directory.
-The idea is to configure MSO without `PrometheusRules` or `ServiceMonitors` - this is **use at your own risk**!
+The idea is to configure MSO without `PrometheusRules` or `ServiceMonitors`.

 - [Install Operator](#install-operator)
 - [Deploy the MSO](#deploy-the-mso)